 Jay Group can run a rapid DIM-impact audit and model pre- vs. post-rounding billed weights, powered by Manhattan WMS and Qlik Sense BI .
 We also capture exact box dimensions at pack-out and feed them into a custom box machine to right-size packaging and avoid 48.1″ pitfalls.
 When it makes sense, we optimize the carrier mix and leverage bi-coastal facilities (PA & NV) to reduce zones and soften DIM inflation.

-FAQ: DIM Weight, Rounding, and Surcharges (2025)
+FAQ: DIM Weight, Rounding & Surcharges

-What is dimensional (DIM) weight?
+FAQ1: What is dimensional (DIM) weight, and how is it calculated?

-What changed on August 18, 2025?
+FAQ2: What changed with the FedEx and UPS DIM rounding rule on August 18, 2025?

 Rounding each side up increases the cubic inches, so the DIM figure rises.
 Since carriers bill the greater of DIM vs. actual, more packages price at higher billed weights.
 Rounding also pushes more shipments over surcharge thresholds.